Decatastrophizing Worksheet

 What is a decatastrophizing worksheet?

 Decatastrophizing worksheets were created to help people combat this cognitive distortion.
-This kind of therapy worksheet comes with different prompts but, more or less, they all serve to identify a client’s worries by having them articulate their thoughts on paper.
+This kind of therapy worksheet comes with different prompts, but, more or less, they all serve to identify a client’s worries by having them articulate their thoughts on paper.
 Depending on what they write, possible directives or solutions can be drawn up to help work through the distortion.

-Printable Decatastrophizing Worksheet
+Decatastrophizing Worksheet Template

 How to use this decatastrophizing worksheet